Months out from the 2019 election for Madison’s next mayor, a large and diverse field of candidates is forming.

 “We are all Madison,” Pettaway said.
 “I want to bring about a better position of inclusion for all of our residents in the city that includes ... an equitable policy that engages a better transportation system, better housing options for all of our residents.”

-Michael Flores: The former Madison School Board member has filed his declaration of candidacy with the Madison clerk's office.
+Michael Flores: The former Madison School Board member filed his declaration of candidacy with the Madison clerk's office but said Nov.
+27 he plans to withdraw from the race.
 Flores, who works for the Madison Fire Department, was elected to the school board in 2014.
 He opted to not run for re-election in 2017.

 Nick Hart: The local comedian has filed his declaration of candidacy with the Madison clerk's office.
 Hart also ran for mayor in 2011 in a primary election against then-Mayor Dave Cieslewicz and current Mayor Paul Soglin.